angyts/e28/independent-study/README.md

 Wait for a while, it can take a few days for DNS changes to propage.

-Then you will finally see your website showup at your own domain.
+Then you will finally see your website show up at your own domain.

 Bonus-bonus: You get a free SSL (You will see a lock on the top left corner of your website) from cloudflare.

 ## Summary
 In this article, we have learnt how to create a github repo, attach a github action hook to deploy our static site to S3 automatically.
-We also have learnt some basics of S3 bucket configurations.
+We also have learnt some basics of S3 bucket, github actions and github secrets configurations.
 Thank you for reading this and hope you enjoyed it as much as I had in making this.
+Please submit a pull request for raise an issues at github if any issues.

 ## References/Resources
+Github actions documentation.

 [Useful table of contents generator](https://luciopaiva.com/markdown-toc/)